 Because Louisiana ranks so poorly for Child well-being, Child advocates push for immediate improvements to make Louisiana a better state for Children.
 Fortunately, we are not required to reinvent the wheels.

-While improving Child well-being has not been among Louisiana’s top priorities, other states are very intentional and steady in maintaining healthy conditions for Children.
+While improving Child well-being has not been among Louisiana’s top priorities, we can learn from other states that have been very intentional about improving child well-being and maintaining healthy conditions for Children.
 Louisiana’s Child advocates can find valuable guidance in their reports.
-In addition, research from universities, the federal government, and private organizations and associations provides new ideas for improving conditions for Children.
+In addition, data and published research from universities, the federal government, and private organizations and associations stirs new ideas for improving conditions for Children.

-Louisiana’s Child advocates can check this page for updates about current research related to Child distress, Child well-being, and Child welfare.
+Louisiana’s Child advocates can check this page for updates about data sources related to Louisiana’s Children, and current research related to Child distress, Child well-being, and Child welfare.